-Par-Tapi-Narmada river-linking project scrapped after protests by Gujarat tribal groups
+Par-Tapi-Narmada river-linking project scrapped after protests by Gujarati Adivasi groups

 Water from the Western Ghats was to be transferred to Saurashtra and Kutch in Gujarat through the project.

-The Union government has decided not to go ahead with the Par-Tapi-Narmada river-linking project due to protests against it by tribal communities, PTI reported.
+The Union government has decided not to go ahead with the Par-Tapi-Narmada river-linking project due to protests against it by Adivasi communities, PTI reported.

-Locals in Gujarat’s Valsad, Dangs and Navsari districts have expressed fears that the project may displace people and destroy their livelihoods.
+Residents of Gujarat’s Valsad, Dangs and Navsari districts have expressed fears that the project may displace people and destroy their livelihoods.

 CR Paatil, the Bharatiya Janata Party’s Gujarat chief, said that he met Union ministers Amit Shah, Nirmala Sitharaman and Gajendra Singh Shekhawat in Delhi on Monday, and urged them not to proceed with the project.